timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part C-Financial Assistance Programs/CHAPTER 532-CABLE SECURITY FLEET/CHAPTER 532-CABLE SECURITY FLEET.md

   * (12) UNITED STATES CITIZEN TRUST.—

-    * (A) Subject to paragraph (C), the term 'United States citizen trust' means a trust that is qualified under this paragraph.
+    * (A) Subject to paragraph (C), the term "United States citizen trust" means a trust that is qualified under this paragraph.

     * (B) A trust is qualified under this paragraph with respect to a vessel only if—